Pet Insurance

 When Is The Best Time To Buy Pet Insurance?

 We know many pet parents search for pet insurance that’s effective immediately because their dog has already experienced an accident or illness, and they want it to be covered by the policy.
 Unfortunately, given the nature of insurance, this doesn’t exist.
 Most pet insurance companies don’t cover pre-existing conditions.
-So, if your dog suffers from allergies or was hit by a car before you purchased your policy, then those items will be considered pre-existing and are not eligible for coverage.
+So, if your dog suffers from allergies or was hit by a car before you purchased your policy, then those items will be considered pre-existing and are not eligible for illness and accident coverage.

 This is why we urge you to purchase pet insurance as early in your pet’s life as possible.
 Last-minute pet insurance can lead to more exclusions, and we want you to get the most out of your policy.